makoteq/cpp/README.md

-# just moe advance hello world
+# just more advance hello world